educelab/smgl/README.md

 make && make install
 ```

-This will install the headers to your default system include path, and provide
+This will install the headers and library to your default system path and
-an easy method to include the smeagol headers in your own CMake project:
+provide an easy method to link smeagol against your own CMake project:

 ```cmake
 # Find smeagol libraries